Chewy742/Python-Projects/README.md

   3. Machine Learning Project: a foray into machine learning that looks to change parameters to achieve better results.

+  4. Dictionary Class - implements a Dictionary that stores a set of information as a list of lists, designed so that it takes in a csv file.
+Allows you to both read and write easily to this csv file.

+  5. Spell Checker - given a dictionary.csv file, uses the file to spell check and provide suggestions for mispelled words, while also logging the amount of times you have used the suggested word as well.

-  4. Final Project - done for a class: Intro to Computing for Scientists and Engineers, includes projects such as transliteration, bit parity, and displaying data from csv files.
+  6. Final Project - done for a class: Intro to Computing for Scientists and Engineers, includes projects such as transliteration, bit parity, and displaying data from csv files.